Ajanta Caves: Cave 30

 In 1956, a landslide covered the footpath leading to Cave 16.
 In the attempts to clear and restore the walkway, a small aperture and votive stupa were noticed in the debris by the workers, in a location near the stream bed.
 Further tracing and excavations led to a previously unknown Hinayana monastery cave dated to the 2nd and 1st century BCE.
 Cave 30 may actually be the oldest cave of the Ajanta complex.
 It is a 3.66 m × 3.66 m cave with three cells, each with two stone beds and stone pillows on the side of each cell.
 The cell door lintels show lotus and garland carvings.
 The cave has two inscriptions in an unknown script.
 It also has a platform on its veranda with a fine view of the river ravine below and the forest cover.
 According to Gupte and Mahajan, this cave may have been closed at some point with large carefully carved pieces as it distracted the entrance view of Cave 16.

 Other infrastructure

 Over 80% of the Ajanta caves were vihara (temporary traveler residences, monasteries).
 The designers and artisans who built these caves included facilities for collecting donations and storing grains and food for the visitors and monks.
 Many of the caves include large repositories cut into the floor.
 The largest storage spaces are found, states Spink, in the "very commodious recesses in the shrines of both Ajanta Cave Lower 6 and Cave 11".
 These caves were probably chosen because of their relative convenience and the security they offered due to their higher level.
-The choice of integrating covered vaults cut into the floor may have been driven by the need to provide sleeping space and logistical ease.
+The choice of integrating covered vaults cut into the floor may have been driven by the need to provide sleeping space.
 (Note: Granaries and kitchens were commonly integrated as infrastructures near major temples and monasteries in India.
 They are also found embedded into the design elsewhere such as the Bagh monuments.)